kata-containers/kata-containers/Limitations.md

 # Scope

-Each known limitation is captured in a separate github issue that contains detailed information about the issue.
+Each known limitation is captured in a separate GitHub issue that contains detailed information about the issue.
 These issues are tagged with the `limitation` label.
-This document is a curated summary of important known limitations and provides links to the relevant github issues.
+This document is a curated summary of important known limitations and provides links to the relevant GitHub issues.

 The following link shows the latest list of limitations: